brownman/SPSE/js/mean/express.md

 //options:
 //+ req.query , req.params, req.body
 //+ req.host, req.ip, req.path
+//req.cookies     //it can be used with the middleware: cookieParser() to retrieve cookies sent by a user-agent
 //Example:
-req.param(name) //it can be used to query a JSON object() req.cookies     //it can be used with the middleware: cookieParser() to retrieve cookies sent by a user-agent
+req.param(name) //it can be used to query a JSON object()

 ```